ShauryaI/python-dev-intern-projects/README.md

     Create a New App: In your Streamlit Cloud dashboard, click "New App," select your GitHub repository and branch, and click "Deploy".
     Share the URL: Once deployed, Streamlit will provide a URL that you can share with others.

+## Local Setup ##

+To run the dashboard locally, install the required dependencies using pip: pip install -r requirements.txt

 ## Deliverables ##
 Check folder deliverables
 Check your installed library version with >>> pip show yfinance